Ross: Well umm I, I just never think of money as an issue.

 For one, a large part of what I listed is a ludicrous lie.
 And two, even though my foot-in-mouth disease is far from faded, while the world has progressed to political correctness, there’s a fine line between passé and poor taste.

 The truth is, there’s very little in life that makes awkward.
-Although, excellent examples include inebriated uncles who get overly affectionate, Misbah-ul-Haq’s mope-y expression when we muck up a match and Indian actor Emraan Hashmi’s in-your-face acts of on-screen intimacy.
+Although, excellent examples include inebriated uncles who get overly affectionate, Misbah-ul-Haq’s mope-y expression when we muck up a match, and Emraan Hashmi’s in-yo-face acts of on-screen intimacy.
 But nothing makes me cringe like a conversation about cash.

 And if there are two kinds of people who never stop talking about their money it’s rappers and posh Pakistanis.
 Obscenely ostentatious and over-the-top, when it comes to living large, these loud-mouths lead the pack.
 Just like rappers rhyme about Lamborghinis and the luxe life, particular Pakistanis worship wealth and the big-bucks life.
 So much for the land of the pure.
 It’s all about the bling and the Benjamins, baby.